 As facilities manager, Christopher oversees the day-to-day care and maintenance of our facility and aims to make it a safe and productive place for artists to work and for visitors to visit.
 The long term goal is the rehabilitation and sustainability of our 75,000 square foot historic campus.

 I was born in Chicago Illinois in 1965.
 I have lived in Illinois, Michigan.
 Massachusetts, England, South Carolina and of course California.
 I have an A.A. from Northwestern, a B.A. from Kendall, and an M.F.A. from the San Francisco Art Institute.
 My studies have included Literature, History, Biology and Fine Arts.

-As Program Coordinator, I am responsible for the Affiliate Artist Program, Alumni New Works, and Workshops at Headlands.
+As Program Manager, I am responsible for the Affiliate Artist Program, Alumni New Works, and Workshops at Headlands.
 I oversee their administration, coordinate program offerings, and collaborate with artists, partners, and other Headlands staff to develop program content.
 I earned my MA in Urban Studies from SFAI, and continue to pursue additional curatorial and editorial opportunities.
 When not at Headlands, I can be found exploring the coast, in the kitchen cooking with my hubby and a nice glass of wine, or working with my family to tackle yet another garden project.

 Walking and talking.
 Thinking out loud.
 Making connections.
 My artistic practice outside the office attempts to tease out the uncanny in the quotidian, mostly through audio and video.